cisco/cisco-network-puppet-module/README.md

 Operating mode.
 Valid values are mst, rapid-pvst or 'default'.

 ##### `mst_designated_priority`
-designated priority for multiple spanning tree configuration.
+Designated priority for multiple spanning tree configuration.
 Valid values are an array of [mst_range, designated_priority] pairs or 'default'

 ##### `mst_hello_time`
-hello interval for multiple spanning tree configuration.
+Hello interval for multiple spanning tree configuration.
 Valid values are integer or 'default'.

 ##### `mst_inst_vlan_map`
 Map vlans to an MST instance.
 Valid values are an array of [mst_instance, vlan_range] pairs or 'default'

 ##### `mst_max_age`
-max age interval for multiple spanning tree configuration.
+Max age interval for multiple spanning tree configuration.
 Valid values are integer or 'default'.

 ##### `mst_max_hops`
-max hops for multiple spanning tree configuration.
+Max hops for multiple spanning tree configuration.
 Valid values are integer or 'default'

 ##### `mst_name`
-name for multiple spanning tree configuration.
+Name for multiple spanning tree configuration.
 Valid values are String or 'default'

 ##### `mst_priority`
-priority for multiple spanning tree configuration.
+Priority for multiple spanning tree configuration.
 Valid values are an array of [mst_range, priority] pairs or 'default'

 ##### `mst_revision`
-configuration revision number for multiple spanning tree configuration.
+Configuration revision number for multiple spanning tree configuration.
 Valid values are String or 'default'

 ##### `mst_root_priority`
-root priority for multiple spanning tree configuration.
+Root priority for multiple spanning tree configuration.
 Valid values are an array of [mst_range, root_priority] pairs or 'default'

 ##### `pathcost`
-pathcost option.
+Pathcost option.
 Valid values are long, short or 'default'.

 ##### `vlan_designated_priority`
-designated priority for vlan.
+Designated priority for vlan.
 Valid values are an array of [vlan_range, designated_priority] pairs or 'default'

 ##### `vlan_forward_time`
-forward delay for vlan.
+Forward delay for vlan.
 Valid values are an array of [vlan_range, forward_time] pairs or 'default'

 ##### `vlan_hello_time`
-hello interval for vlan.
+Hello interval for vlan.
 Valid values are an array of [vlan_range, hello_time] pairs or 'default'

 ##### `vlan_max_age`
-max age interval for vlan.
+Max age interval for vlan.
 Valid values are an array of [vlan_range, max_age] pairs or 'default'

 ##### `vlan_priority`
-priority for vlan.
+Priority for vlan.
 Valid values are an array of [vlan_range, priority] pairs or 'default'

 ##### `vlan_root_priority`
-root priority for vlan.
+Root priority for vlan.
 Valid values are an array of [vlan_range, root_priority] pairs or 'default'

 --
 ### Type: cisco_snmp_community